Teach901 features a video profile of New Leader Archie Moss and his work as principal at Bruce Elementary School in Memphis.

 DNA News reports that STAR Early College School, led by New Leader principal Eric Blake, has a 97 percent graduation rate for the 2014-2015 school year, the highest in its Bronx district.

-The Clinton Foundation announces that former New Leader Executive Director Tim Ware selected as a Presidential Leadership Scholar.
+The Clinton Foundation announces that former New Leader Executive Director Tim Ware has been selected as a Presidential Leadership Scholar.

 The Tennessean discusses a new Vanderbilt study finding significant gains for Memphis iZone schools–almost two thirds of which were led by New Leaders-trained principals at the time of the study–and profiles New Leader iZone principal Rodney Rowan.

-Three schools led by New Leaders–Healy Elementary in Chicago, Edgewood Elementary in Baltimore, and Center City Charter School-Brightwood Campus in D.C.–are named 2015 National Title 1 Distinguished Schools.
+Three schools led by New Leaders–Healy Elementary in Chicago, Edgewood Elementary in Baltimore, and Center City Charter School-Brightwood Campus in D.C.–are named 2015 National Title I Distinguished Schools.

 New Leaders Executive Director Carol Johnson interviewed about New Leaders’ work in Memphis on News Radio 600 WREC.